- Adding financial value to a home isn’t the only reason to renovate.

 - Basement finishing

-Maintaining the worth of your property
+3. Maintaining the home's worth

-Maintenance projects won’t likely increase the sale value of your home, but rather, maintain the sale value.
+Maintenance projects won’t likely increase the sale value of your home but rather maintain the sale value.
 The AIC lists the following as the top five renovations to maintain your home’s worth:

 - Replacing the roof